 reviews

 we have another emoticon.....signalling my despair...

-while there were some small things i enjoyed about this book (for example the contradiction of the all-knowing and mysterious Nightwings actually turning out to be carrion eaters, who live on a volcanic island, inhaling so much ash that they all have a perpetual cough and irritated eyes, i thought that was cool and a really effective contrast to the way they were portrayed in the previous 3 books), but as a whole it handled major plot points horribly!
+(read: 2023)while there were some small things i enjoyed about this book (for example the contradiction of the all-knowing and mysterious Nightwings actually turning out to be carrion eaters, who live on a volcanic island, inhaling so much ash that they all have a perpetual cough and irritated eyes, i thought that was cool and a really effective contrast to the way they were portrayed in the previous 3 books), they really weren't important enough to the whole story to give the rest of the book much grace. as a whole it handled major plot points horribly!

 speaking of Starflight, another major storytelling drawback to this book was that the author failed him as a protagonist! there were so many flashbacks and dream sequences, and when there weren't any happening in the moment, Starflight was either thinking about Sunny, who he has a crush on (even though she's basically his adoptive sister (the books try to write it off that they aren't siblings because they're different races of dragons, but that makes no sense, they're literally hatchmates)) OR he is being hauled around by Fatespeaker, who has an identical personality to Sunny, a similarity that Starglight on-page notices! if it wasn't for her, Starflight would've moped in his bed the whole time, wishing someone would come resque him. he has character growth marked by the end where he finally DOES something, but i hardly think it was that good when he did not work on overcoming his fearfulness throughout the rest of the book!

-at the very end, when they were escaping the tunnels that magically connect the island to the rainforest, lava falls onto Starflights eyes and he goes blind! it felt like it happened just for the shock value of it, because from what i've noticed, when the book focusing on a certain dragonet ends, we rarely hear from them!
+at the very end, when they were escaping the tunnels that magically connect the island to the rainforest, lava falls onto Starflights eyes and he goes blind! it felt like it happened just for the shock value of it, because from what i've noticed, when the book focusing on a certain dragonet ends, we rarely hear from them again and they become no more than background characters!

+reviews